ruuddejong-altran/python-c-cpp/docs/example_3.md

 that allows C++ to call code defined in a Python subclass of this class.
-And the `%inline` directive tells SWIG to not only include the code in the generated C++ wrapper file, but to also generate this class in the Python.
+And the `%inline` directive tells SWIG to not only include the code in the generated C++ wrapper file, but to also generate this class in the Python file.
 In line with the Python convention, the name of the class starts with an underscore, to indicate that it is an implementation detail, and not part of the formal interface.